 In the normal course of business, we incur obligations to make future payments as we execute our business plan.
-As of December 31, 2020, we had outstanding commitments, including R&D contracts and other commitments, that are known and committed of approximately \$2.2 million over the next 12 months and \$0 in the following 12 months.
-These contracts relate to clinical, and development activities, including the clinical study sites and related professional service providers conducting or supporting the conduct of the REDUX study and the clinical research organization conducting the Phase 2 clinical trial for DM199 related to AIS.
-These commitments are subject to significant change and the ultimate amounts due may be materially different as these obligations are affected by, among other factors, the number and pace of patients enrolled, the number of clinical study sites, the amount of time to complete study enrollments and the time required to finalize the analysis and reporting of study results.
-These commitments are generally cancelable upon 30 days' notice, with our obligation then limited to costs incurred up to that date.
-As of December 31, 2020, we had future operating lease commitments totaling approximately \$105,000 over the remainder of the lease, of which \$61,000 is due over the next 12 months.
+These obligations may relate to preclinical or clinical studies, manufacturing or manufacturing process development and other related activities.
+Currently, these obligations include costs to be incurred with contract research organizations, central laboratory and pharmacy services, clinical study sites, home nursing services and various other vendors supporting the performance of our clinical trials.
+The contracts we enter into with these vendors and the commitments within these contracts are subject to significant variability based upon the actual activities/services performed by each vendor.
+As a result, the ultimate amounts due may be materially different as these obligations are affected by, among other factors, the number and pace of patients enrolled, the number of clinical study sites enrolling subjects, the amount of time to complete trial enrollments and the time required to finalize, analyze and report of trial results.
+Clinical research agreements are generally cancelable upon up to 60 days' notice, with the Company's obligation limited to costs incurred up to that date, including any non-cancelable costs.
+Cancelation terms for product manufacturing and process development contracts vary and are generally dependent upon timelines for sourcing research materials and reserving laboratory time.
+As of December 31, 2021, the Company estimates that its outstanding commitments, including such cancellable contracts, are approximately \$6.0 million over the next 12 months and \$6.9 million in the following 12 months.

+As of December 31, 2021, we had future operating lease commitments totaling approximately \$45,000 over the remainder of the lease, of which the entirety is due over the next 12 months.

-We have entered into a license agreement with Catalent Pharma Solutions, LLC whereby we have licensed certain gene expression technology and we contract with Catalent for the manufacture of DM199.
+We have entered into a license agreement with Catalent Pharma Solutions, LLC (Catalent) whereby we have licensed certain gene expression technology and we contract with Catalent for the manufacture of DM199.
 Under the terms of this license, certain milestone and royalty payments may become due under this agreement and are dependent upon, among other factors, clinical trials, regulatory approvals and ultimately the successful development of a new drug, the outcome and timing of which is uncertain.
-As of December 31, 2020, two milestones remain which include \$185,000 due upon the initiation of dosing in our first Phase 3 trial and \$185,000 upon our first regulatory approval for commercial sale.
+During fourth quarter of 2021, we remitted a milestone payment of \$185,000 due upon the initiation of dosing in our ReMEDy2 pivotal trial of DM199 in AIS.
+As of December 31, 2021, one milestone payment obligation remains, \$185,000 due upon our first regulatory approval of DM199 for commercial sale.
 Following the launch of our first product, we will also incur a royalty of less than 1% on net sales.
 The royalty term is indefinite but the license agreement may be canceled by us on 90 days' prior written notice.
 The license may not be terminated by Catalent unless we fail to make required milestone and royalty payments.